deciduously/hunt-the-wumpus/post.md

 }
 ```

-Let's also go ahead and take the opportunity to break out Stats out into their own component.
+Let's also go ahead and take the opportunity to just break out the Stats out into their own component.
 Make a new file `src/components/stats.rs`:

 ```rust
 use yew::prelude::{Component, ComponentLink, Html, Renderable, ShouldRender};